Roxicet is a combination medication that contains oxycodone and acetaminophen.

 If you require a supervised medical detox to streamline the intensity of Roxicet withdrawal, we can connect you with suitable accredited facilities throughout Southern California.

-Once you have detoxed from opioids and chosen the appropriate ongoing treatment program, you can access these services and interventions at Renaissance Recovery Center:
+Once you have detoxed from opioids and chosen the appropriate ongoing treatment program, you can access these services and interventions at Renaissance Recovery’s California and Florida addiction treatment programs:

 - Medication-assisted treatment